tillgrallert/slides/OIBColloquium2016/DAPE-Slides-2016-03-10.md

 - Adaptation of [TEI Boilerplate XSLT stylesheets](http://dcl.slis.indiana.edu/teibp/)
 - human-readable and static web-view (either rawgit or gh-pages)
+    + generated on-the-fly by the user's browser using XSLT to transform the TEI XML files.
-    + can be run without a continuous internet connection and with local facsimiles
+    + can be run without an internet connection and with local facsimiles.
 - parallel display of text and facsimile
     + simple changes to display different facsimiles
 - link to metadata on the article level (BibTeX)